Coseley: Transport

 Coseley railway station on the West Coast Main Line provides a direct rail link to Wolverhampton and Birmingham.
 The station is currently operated by West Midlands Trains.
 The area was served by Deepfields & Coseley railway station from 1852 until replaced by the current station in 1902.
 The former Coseley Urban District had two stations on the Oxford-Worcester-Wolverhampton railway line: Daisy Bank and Princes End and Coseley, both of which closed in 1962.

 Bus services in Coseley are operated by National Express West Midlands, Diamond and Banga Buses.
 Services travel to Sedgley, Dudley, Wolverhampton, Birmingham, Moseley and Bilston on a regular schedule.
-These include: